gardener/gardener/docs/proposals/10-shoot-additional-container-runtimes.md

 Each extension will need to address the following concern:

 1. Add the low-level runtime binaries to the worker nodes.
-Each extension should store the runtime binary in a way that is accessible to a node to download and install during startup.
+Each extension should get the runtime binaries from a container.
 1. Hook the runtime binary into the containerd configuration file, so that the runtime becomes available to containerd.
 1. Apply a label to each node that allows identifying nodes where the runtime is available.
 1. Apply the relevant `RuntimeClass` to the Shoot cluster, to expose the functionality to users.
 1. Provide a separate binary with a `ValidatingWebhook` (deployable to the garden cluster) to catch invalid configurations.
 For example, Kata Containers on AWS requires a `machineType` of `i3.metal`, so any `Shoot` requests with a Kata Containers runtime and a different machine type on AWS should be rejected.

-Since each operating system distribution has different methods of installing software (apt on ubuntu, zypper on SuSE, Torcx on CoreOS/Flatcar), we will enhance the operating system extensions to add a standard `installSoftware` script which can abstract the mechanics of installing new software on a node.
-The new runtime extensions will use this new functionality to install the relevant runtimes to the worker nodes.

 ## Design Details